 The guiding principles are high-level directions that reflect the community’s most important values and ideas for how the community recreation centre should look and feel.
 They help to clarify the vision statement and guide how the community recreation centre should be designed by describing the desired outcomes.

-The big moves communicate the main priorities of both the community and the City for the design of the community recreation centre.
+Big moves are the main priorities for the design of the community recreation centre.
 They are specific directions for how the physical design can achieve the vision and guiding principles.

 This phase will be separated into two parts, A and B. In Phase 2A, feedback will be collected from the community and project advisory groups on the early draft design.
 In Phase 2B, feedback will be collected on refined draft designs based on input from Phase 2A.
 The feedback will be used to develop a preferred design for the Community Recreation Centre (CRC).